-Maybe some of you will remember it.
-Shortly before the start of WWDC 2021, a job posting appeared that explicitly mentioned the term "homeOS".
-Judging by the latest discovery, Apple seems to be continuing to work on the unreleased home operating system.
+Some of you may remember this: Shortly before the start of WWDC 2021, a job posting appeared that explicitly mentioned the term "homeOS."
+Judging by the latest discovery, Apple appears to be continuing to work on the unreleased home operating system.

-When a job posting from Apple in June discovered , many thought that Apple would introduce "homeOS" at WWDC 2021.
-But that was not the case.
+When a job posting from Apple in June discovered Many people thought that Apple would unveil "homeOS" at WWDC 2021.
+But that wasn't the case.
 At the time, Apple was looking for a Senior iOS Engineer for the Apple Music team.
-The job advertisement in full:
+The job posting reads:

 Job advertisements fuel speculation